• Skip to main content

 What is the Medicare Part A Premium?

 Most beneficiaries get Medicare Part A benefits (inpatient coverage) premium-free based on the number of years they paid Medicare taxes.
-However, beneficiaries that did not pay Medicare taxes for the required 10 years pay a monthly premium for their Part A coverage.
+However, beneficiaries who did not pay Medicare taxes for the required 10 years pay a monthly premium for their Part A coverage.

 Key Takeaways